srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_sa_emb_ue/source/index.rst

   iperf3 -c 192.168.4.1 -p 5003 -t 30 -b 40M -u

+The example above targets the 52 PRB (10 MHz) SA UE configuration and, hence, the requested traffic data-rate is limited to 40 Mbps (*-b 40M*).
+For 106 PRB (20 MHz) it can be doubled to 80  Mbps (*-b 80M*).

 Similarly, to run a DL UDP iperf test, first a server will be started in the UE (RFSoC - note that 192.168.4.2 is the IP address assigned to the UE by the network)::